autogluon/autogluon/docs/tutorials/object_detection/dataset.md

 # Object Detection - Prepare Dataset for Object Detector

 :label:`sec_object_detection_dataset`

 Preparing dataset for object detection is slightly difference and more difficult than image prediction.

-Our goal in this tutorial is to introduce the simplest methods to initiate or load a object detection datset for `autogluon.vision.ObjectDetector`.
+Our goal in this tutorial is to introduce the simplest methods to initiate or load a object detection dataset for `autogluon.vision.ObjectDetector`.

 There are generally two ways to load a dataset for ObjectDetector: